As US struggles with virus, Trump heads to Rushmore for fireworks - France 24

 Washington (AFP)

-Under fire for his silence in the face of America's spiralling coronavirus caseload, President Donald Trump heads to Mount Rushmore on Friday for a night of fireworks that he hopes will soothe a nation he has struggled to unite.
+Under fire for his response to America's spiraling coronavirus caseload, President Donald Trump is heading to Mount Rushmore on Friday for a night of holiday fireworks that he hopes will provide a much-needed distraction.

-On the eve of the country's Independence Day, the Republican leader will speak in the shadow of four of his notable predecessors: George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln, whose heads are carved into the granite in South Dakota.
+On the eve of the country's Independence Day, the Republican leader is to speak in the shadow of four of his notable predecessors: George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln, whose heads are carved into a granite cliff in South Dakota's Black Hills.

+Trump has had little to say about the shocking increase in the number of virus cases in the US, though in a tweet late Thursday he said the rise was because "our testing is so massive and so good, far bigger and better than any other country," calling that "great news."

+He added: "Even better news is that death, and the death rate, is DOWN."

-Some 7,500 people are expected to attend -- and social distancing is not on the agenda.
+Some 7,500 people are expected to attend.
+There are no plans for social distancing, however, and masks will be available but not required.

 "We're going to have a tremendous evening.
-It's going to be a fireworks display like few people have seen.
-It's going to be very exciting," he said Thursday.
+It's going to be a fireworks display like few people have seen," the president said Thursday.

-The nation's top infectious diseases expert, Anthony Fauci, has said the uptick "puts the entire country at risk."
+Vice President Mike Pence had to postpone a trip to Arizona this week after members of his Secret Service detail reportedly showed signs of COVID-19, and pressure has grown, even from several leaders of Trump's Republican party, for more widespread wearing of masks.

-So will Trump wear a face mask, setting an example for the nation after resisting for months, as many politicians and others, even in his own camp, have asked him to do?
+So, will Trump wear a face mask Friday, setting an example for the nation?

-The Republican president is in a political predicament, badly trailing his Democratic rival Joe Biden in the polls with four months to go before the presidential election.

-For now, he is sticking with one tried-and-true message, that he conveyed Thursday: the coronavirus crisis is being "handled," the US economy is "roaring back," and 2021 is going to be a "phenomenal" year.
+For now, he is sticking with one tried-and-true message, that he conveyed Thursday: the coronavirus crisis is being "handled," the US economy is "roaring back," and 2021 will be a "phenomenal" year.

-But in contrast with Europe, infection rates and daily case totals are increasing in the United States, and some states are beating their own grim records nearly every day.
+The data don't necessarily agree: while much of Europe brings the virus under control, some US states are beating their own grim records nearly every day.
+The number of cases nationwide recently topped 50,000 a day for the first time.

-Fauci has warned that the country could eventually see 100,000 new cases a day if things don't change.

-For now, many states have paused efforts to reopen their economies.
-Some have even backtracked and reimposed restrictions on bars, restaurants and beaches.
+Many states have paused efforts to reopen their economies.
+Some have even reimposed restrictions on bars, restaurants and beaches.

 - No social distancing -

-The man in the Oval Office can expect a warm welcome in South Dakota, a sparsely populated state that he won easily in 2016 with more than 60 percent of the vote.
+The man in the Oval Office can, however, expect a warm welcome in South Dakota, a state he won easily in 2016 with more than 60 percent of the vote.

 The state's Republican governor, Kristi Noem, is certainly not going to spoil his party.